Outdoor-Based Programs For Addiction Treatment

 Being surrounded by scenic overlooks and the rhythms of nature can have a significant impact on a person’s mood.
 Wilderness therapy has been shown to increase positive thoughts and to decrease cravings, specifically among those with alcohol use disorders.

 When we are outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
 If negative thoughts do come up, patients are provided an opportunity to share their feelings in a group session.
 This allows patients to own their feelings, and receive encouragement from both staff and peers.

-Wilderness Therapy For Co-Occurring Disorders
+Outdoor-Based Programs For Co-Occurring Disorders

 More than 7 million Americans currently suffer from a dual diagnosis.
 This happens when a person has a substance use disorder and a mental health condition at the same time.
 Co-occurring disorders can make treatment more challenging, and require specialized programs and treatment plans.

 When a person has a mental health condition like anxiety, they suffer from feelings of excessive worry and panic.
 Outdoor-based programs can be an excellent addition to the traditional treatment of co-occurring disorders, as nature is known to create feelings of peace.